How to properly hydrate your skin ? Tips and advice

 • Gently cleanse your skin : excessive cleansing or the use of harsh products can damage the skin barrier and lead to dehydration.
 Use a gentle cleanser, free from sulfates and alcohol, adapted to your skin type.
 Clean your face morning and evening to remove impurities without irritating your skin.

-• Apply moisturizer to slightly damp skin : one of the best ways to maximize your skin’s hydration is to apply your moisturizer immediately after cleansing, while the skin is still slightly damp.
+• Apply your moisturizer on slightly damp skin : one of the best ways to maximize your skin’s hydration is to apply your moisturizer immediately after cleansing, while the skin is still slightly damp.
 This helps lock in moisture and prevent water loss.

-• Use a hydrating serum : for a hydration boost, apply a hydrating serum before your cream.
-Serums contain high concentrations of active ingredients such as hyaluronic acid or ceramides, which penetrate deep into the skin for intense hydration.
+• Use a hydrating serum : for an extra hydration boost, apply a hydrating serum before your cream.
+Serums contain high concentrations of active ingredients such as hyaluronic acid or ceramides, which penetrate deeply into the skin to provide intense hydration.

-• Exfoliate regularly : regular exfoliation helps remove dead skin cells that may prevent your moisturizer from absorbing properly.
-Use a gentle exfoliator once or twice a week for soft, radiant skin.
-Be careful not to overdo it, as too frequent exfoliation can irritate and dry out the skin.
+• Exfoliate regularly : regular exfoliation helps remove dead skin cells that can prevent your moisturizer from penetrating properly.
+Use a gentle exfoliant once or twice a week for soft and radiant skin.
+Be careful not to overdo it, as exfoliating too often can irritate and further dry out the skin.

 • Protect your skin from the sun : the sun is one of the main causes of skin dehydration.
-Always use a broad-spectrum sunscreen with at least SPF 30, even on cloudy days.
-A moisturizing sunscreen can provide UV protection while maintaining hydration.
+Always use a broad-spectrum sunscreen with an SPF of at least 30, even on cloudy days.
+A moisturizing sunscreen can provide UV protection while maintaining proper hydration.

-There are specific treatments to prepare your skin for sun exposure and to repair it afterward.
+There are specific treatments to prepare your skin for sun exposure and repair it afterward.

 • Drink enough water : good hydration starts from within.
-Drinking at least 1.5 to 2 liters of water per day helps keep your skin well hydrated.
-Water-rich fruits and vegetables, like cucumber, watermelon, and orange, can also contribute to skin hydration.
+Drinking at least 1.5 to 2 liters of water per day helps keep the skin well hydrated.
+Fruits and vegetables rich in water, such as cucumber, watermelon, and orange, can also contribute to skin hydration.

 Mistakes to avoid when hydrating your skin

 • Using water that is too hot : hot water can strip the skin of its natural oils, leading to dehydration.
-Prefer lukewarm water for your showers or baths and avoid staying under water for too long.
+Prefer lukewarm water for your shower or bath and avoid staying under water for too long.

 • Overloading your skin with products : using too many cosmetic products can overwhelm the skin and disrupt its natural barrier.
 Stick to a simple and effective routine : cleanser, serum, moisturizer, and sunscreen.

-• Neglecting hydration in winter : cold, dry winter air can quickly dry out the skin.
-Adapt your skincare routine to the season by using richer creams and moisturizing more frequently.
+• Neglecting hydration in winter : the cold, dry winter air can quickly dry out the skin.
+Adjust your skincare routine to the season by using richer creams and moisturizing more frequently.

 The benefits of aesthetic treatments for skin hydration

-In addition to a good at-home skincare routine, some aesthetic treatments can help improve skin hydration more deeply and durably.
+In addition to a good at-home skincare routine, certain aesthetic treatments can help improve skin hydration in a deeper and longer-lasting way.

-Hydrafacial treatment : the Hydrafacial is designed to deeply cleanse, exfoliate, and hydrate the skin.
+The Hydrafacial treatment : the Hydrafacial treatment is designed to cleanse, exfoliate, and deeply hydrate the skin.
 This vortex technology removes impurities while infusing the skin with hydrating serums.
-This treatment is ideal for all skin types, even the most sensitive.
+It is ideal for all skin types, even the most sensitive ones.

-Hyaluronic acid injections : hyaluronic acid is a substance naturally present in the skin that can retain up to 1,000 times its weight in water.
+Hyaluronic acid injections : Hyaluronic acid is a substance naturally present in the skin that can retain up to 1000 times its weight in water.
 Hyaluronic acid injections help restore lost volume and improve skin hydration from within.
-This treatment is particularly effective for filling wrinkles and fine lines and giving the skin a plumped appearance.
+This treatment is particularly effective for filling wrinkles and fine lines and giving the skin a plumper appearance.

-Mesotherapy : mesotherapy involves injecting a cocktail of amino acids, vitamins, minerals, and hyaluronic acid into the dermis for intense and long-lasting hydration.
-This treatment also stimulates the production of collagen and elastin, thereby improving the firmness and elasticity of the skin.
-Facial mesotherapy and body mesotherapy provide deep skin hydration.
+Mesotherapy : Mesotherapy involves injecting a cocktail of amino acids, vitamins, minerals, and hyaluronic acid into the dermis for intense and long-lasting hydration.
+This treatment also stimulates the production of collagen and elastin, thereby improving the skin’s firmness and elasticity.
+Facial mesotherapy and body mesotherapy deeply hydrate the skin.

-Skinboosters : the Skinbooster is a hyaluronic acid injected directly into the skin.
-The particles in this gel are very small, which allows the skin to be hydrated without adding volume.
+Skinboosters : the Skinbooster is a form of hyaluronic acid injected directly into the skin.
+The particles of this gel are very small, which allows the skin to be hydrated without adding volume.

 Photo of doctor Valeria Romano in Geneva